 Havelock North has grown in recent years, but has cleverly managed to retain its intimate village feel.

-It offers a great variety of boutique shopping, is well stocked with cafes and eating options, and has some great speciality food stores.
-With its fabulous accommodation and eating options, it provides the perfect base for exploring the Tuki Tuki River Valley and beyond to the coastal settlements of Ocean Beach and Waimarama.
+Havelock North is the perfect base for exploring the Tuki Tuki River Valley and beyond to the coastal settlements of Ocean Beach and Waimarama.
 It’s also just minutes away from some of the region’s best known wineries and restaurants - Black Barn, Te Mata Estate, and Craggy Range, as well as the Black Barn Growers Market held on sunny summer Saturday mornings.
-The new generation of hipsters are doing their best to put a fresh spin on the village vibe with the opening of new restaurants and speak easies including St Georges, Deliciosa, Mamacita, and Hugo Chang.
+The new generation of hipsters are doing their best to put a fresh spin on the village vibe with a great selection of cafes, restaurants and speak easies including Adam & Eva's, Pipi Cafe, St Georges, Deliciosa, Mamacita, Hugo Chang, Maina and Wright & Co.

 Known as the village, Havelock North is named after Sir Hendry Havelock, a British Major-General who was a hero of the Indian Mutiny in 1857.
 Other names associated with Imperial India are used throughout Havelock North.
 Today, Havelock North is a blend of old England, rural New Zealand and 21st Century cosmopolitan flair and colour.